ernesto-elsaesser/txt2map/README.md

 txt2map is a street-level geoparser written in Python.
 Unlike other geoparsers, txt2map does not only detect well-known names of countries and cities, but also names of street, points of interest and other facilities all around the world.
 You can try it out [here](http://54.229.3.214).

+## Thesis

+txt2map is my master thesis project.
+The thesis describes the project from a scientific standpoint and focuses on the novel technique of dynamic gazetteer generation.
+The PDF document can be found [here](thesis.pdf).

 ## Approach

 The txt2map geoparser recognizes place names (toponyms) in text documents and resolves them to [GeoNames](https://www.geonames.org) or [OpenStreetMap](https://www.openstreetmap.org) entities.
 The system consists of four separate modules that form a text processing pipeline.